 To assign goals to your blog posts, videos, infographics and more, you should refer to your organizational content marketing goals and see how a potential content piece maps to it.

-The following image shows the most common organizational goals for content marketing:
+The following image shows the most common organizational marketing goals for content marketing:

 So, to evaluate a topic, see how it stacks up against the bigger goals.

 Here’s how some of the most common content marketing goals map to the overall organizational goals (plus, the metrics you should measure for each):